grabnerandi/keptn-qualitygate-examples/simpleservice/README.md

 # 1. Installing EKS Cluster & Keptn
-## 1.1 Install Required Tools: aws, kubectl, eksctl, git
+## 1.1 Install Required Tools: aws, kubectl, eksctl, git, jq

 If you have aws, kubectl & eksctl installed on your local workstation go ahead with those.
 If not you can follow my approach which is launching a t2.micro Amazon Linux EC2 and then execute the following